 Pros & Cons of the Pacific Image PowerSlide 5000 Slides Scanner

 What is my Overall Take…

 These digital slides can then be searched, printed, processed, and delivered electronically.
-Yes, you should use this one with care as many user reported a high misfeeds rate.
+Yes, you should use this one with care, as many users reported a high misfeeds rate.

 The Wolverine F2D image converter has the ability to convert 35mm film negatives and even slides to 5-megapixel images with just the push of a button.
 It is compatible with both MAC and PC and also has the ability to operate by itself without the help of computers and software.

 Pros & Cons of the Wolverine F2D Image Converter